 On 26th November, the pre-Novices visited Chiwempala Parish.
 At the end of Mass, they interacted with the Parish Priest and Vocations Club.
 Br.
 Brian Mukuka gave a talk with regard to vocations.

 At the beginning of 2018, the Rector of the community blessed the house and the whole centre on 7th January.
 The blessing began from the Grotto and concluded in the Oratory.

 On the Solemnity Feast of Don Bosco, 27 Cooperators renewed their Promises and the Salesian Confreres, namely Fr.
-Leszek, Fr.
-Martin, Br.
-Joseph and Br.
-Brian renewed their vows.
-One Cooperators who was bedridden was visited by the Salesian Confreres and she also renewed her promises.
+Leszek Aksamit, Fr.
+Martin Nguyen, Br.
+Joseph Nyondo and Br.
+Brian Mukuka renewed their vows.
+One Cooperator who was bedridden was visited by the Salesian Confreres and she also renewed her promises.

 On 10th May was the Solemnity of Mary Help of Christians and also the 23rd Graduation ceremony.
 The Guest of Honour, His Grace, the Rt.
 Reverend Bishop Clement Mulenga sdb, in the company of The Vice Provincial of ZMB, Vice Province Rite Reverend Fr.
 Vincent Tembo sdb and the first Zambian Salesian Bro.
 Sylvester Makumba sdb arrived in the community on 23rd May, for the celebrations.
 Holy Mass was celebrated on 24th May presided by the Bishop who was the guest of Honour.

 This occasion marked 35 years of Salesian presence in Chingola Community, 26 years of the Don Bosco College and 23rd graduation ceremony for the years 2017 and 2018.